ve-i-uj/shedu/README.md

 ### The configuration file

 The project reads the settings from the ".env" file located in the root directory.
-There are [examples](configs/example.env) of .env files in the "configs" directory.
-By default, without changing the settings, the game server will be launched with [kbengine_demos_assets](https://github.com/kbengine/kbengine_demos_assets).
+There are [examples](configs) of .env files in the "configs" directory.
+If you use the `example.env` config file without changing the settings, the game server will be launched with [kbengine_demos_assets](https://github.com/kbengine/kbengine_demos_assets).
 You can start the kbe server with your "assets" just point in the .env file the directory of your "assets".
 For more information see settings [described here](#configuration-file).
 Copy an example env file to the root directory and change it if you want set your custom settings.

 ```bash
 cp configs/example.env .env